Shasha River: Course

+Environment

 The region has two distinct seasons: a wet season and a dry season.
 The wet season typically runs from June to October, with the highest rainfall occurring in July and September.
 The dry season lasts from November to May.

 The river's environment is home to a total of 121 recorded phytoplankton species, belonging to 13 taxonomic groups.
 Bacillariophyta is the most represented group, with 53 species, contributing 43.80% of the total phytoplankton groups.

 The river's water is contaminated with organic materials, indicating mesosaprobic conditions.
 This pollution poses a significant threat to the river's ecosystem and the people who depend on it for their livelihood.

 Despite these challenges, River Shasha remains an essential resource for the people of Southwest Nigeria, supporting agriculture, fishing, and recreation.
 Its watershed is home to a population of approximately 75,000 people, who rely on the river as their primary source of water for drinking and domestic use.